ministryofjustice/laa-crime-application-store/README.md

 # laa-crime-application-store

-LAA Crime Application Store is a service to provide the ability to store and version crime applications from CRM forms.
+LAA Crime Application Store is a service to store and version crime applications from 'Submit a crime form'.

 * Ruby version
 ruby 3.3.5

 * Rails version
-rails 7.1+
+rails 7.2+

 ## Getting Started